pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

     assert partial_copy.tricks == []

 Here, we've stripped off the last event in ``dog``'s history.
 That corresponds to adding the ``roll over`` trick.
 We then use that partial history to create another copy of ``dog``.
-We can see that the name is set correctly, but ``roll over`` trick hasn't been added.
+We can see that the name is set correctly, but the ``roll over`` trick hasn't been added.

 Event sourced aggregates keep a record of history.
 They're like a built-in Git repository for each aggregate that can be